gmauleon/argo-cd/docs/operator-manual/applicationset/Progressive-Syncs.md

 * RollingSync will force all generated Applications to have autosync disabled.
 Warnings are printed in the applicationset-controller logs for any Application specs with an automated syncPolicy enabled.
 * Sync operations are triggered the same way as if they were triggered by the UI or CLI (by directly setting the `operation` status field on the Application resource).
 This means that a RollingSync will respect sync windows just as if a user had clicked the "Sync" button in the Argo UI.
 * When a sync is triggered, the sync is performed with the same syncPolicy configured for the Application.
 For example, this preserves the Application's retry settings.
-* If an Application is considered "Pending" for `applicationsetcontroller.default.application.progressing.timeout` seconds, the Application is automatically moved to Healthy status (default 300).

 #### Example
 The following example illustrates how to stage a progressive sync over Applications with explicitly configured environment labels.